my digital garden

 Integration with Work

-The accessibility work isn't separate from this — "screw the bloody ROI" is a spiritual position.
+[!personal-testimony] The accessibility work isn't separate from this — treating accessibility as a human obligation rather than a business calculation is a spiritual position.16

 Visual Symbol